Baishaki-sfdc/CRUD_API/README.md

 ## Install the required dependencies:
 pip install -r requirements.txt

+## Note:
-## Note:SQLite is automatically created and used when you run app.py.<br/>
+SQLite is automatically created and used when you run app.py.<br/>
 Flask-SQLAlchemy will create the app.db file in your project folder if it doesn't already exist.

 ## Run the Flask Application: